 The words “Gordon” and “Bennett” spring to mind.
 In that order.
 Why?
 Mud.
 That’s why.
 Lots of mud.
-Shin-deep, squidgy, boot-sucking mud.
+A shin-deep, squidgy, boot-sucking mudfest.

 The plan was to scoot around the European part of my old Flags of All Nations series.
 I adopted these out last year when I was struggling with mojo.
 I’d finally concluded that the mental burden of having to maintain them rather than finding new ones was too much.
 If I’m only going out 12 times a year I don’t want 4 of those to be maintenance runs.
 So I adopted them out, and they are now sitting on my map as solved but unfound caches.
 And they are (comparatively) close to home, and within the boundary of the “local area” that we’re supposed to stay in during Lockdown Tier 4.
 So solved, close by, and allowed to go there.
 Plus it was my last day before returning to work and a required grid filler for my Shifty-Fifty Challenge.

 So all well-and-good with the concept, now on to the implementation.

 There’s a car park near Hazeley School in Milton Keynes which works as a start point for this section, but it’s not a place I’m especially happy to leave my car all day.
 It’s become a bit of a rubbish dump and it’s not overlooked by any houses, so it’s not a great place.
 Kas kindly agreed to drop me off there early in the morning and fetch me back later, so I didn’t have to leave my own car.
-So at just before 8:30 am we were in that car park, and I was doing my usual pfaff-about trying to get everything into the right pocket (either in my coat or in the bag).
+At just before 8:30 am we were in that car park, and I was doing my usual pfaff-about trying to get everything into the right pocket (either in my coat or in the bag).